aeternusrahl/herdic/README.md

     // Required
     // A dependency-injected constructor function which creates a provider object.
     // A provider is required to define a $get property.
 Typically, this is another
-    // dependency-injected constructor function that will be used to instantiate the
+    // dependency-injected function that will return a service.
-    // service after the configuration phase.
     provider: function GreeterProvider(){
         var theGreeting = 'hello';
         this.setGreeting = function(newGreeting){